 That action could be adding a product to the cart, purchasing a product, subscribing to the newsletter, or liking your social media page.

 Unless and until your CTA grabs the visitor’s attention, you cannot get the desired outcome.
-In this article, we will only talk about those CTA’s which lead the customer to purchase the product, I.e. “add to cart” and “purchase” button.
+In this article, we will only talk about those CTA’s which lead the customer to purchase the product, I.e. “add to cart” and “purchase” buttons.
 We focus on this particular aspect because it is the most important of all for any e-commerce store.

 One that brings in revenue and prevents the business from operating in the red.
 However, you can apply almost the same strategies to other types of CTA’s as well.

 By now, you have already figured out how vital CTA is, but still, let’s look at some statistics that further demonstrate its importance.